FIS slopestyle world cup

 73320 Tignes - Domaine skiable

-For the 5th year running, the Slopestyle World Cup is stopping off in Tignes.
-This stage will see the world’s best riders compete against each other on a course specially created for the event.
+For the 5th year running, the Slopestyle World Cup makes a stop in Tignes.
+This stage will see the world’s best riders compete on a course specially created for the event.

 Times

-Tignes has once again established itself as THE benchmark freestyle resort in France, with two stages of the Freestyle World Cup featuring Slopestyle skiing, as well as the final stage of the Big Air World Cup.
+Tignes once again sets the standard for freestyle in France, with two World Cup freestyle events featuring Slopestyle skiing, and the final World Cup event in Big Air skiing.

-It’s a real treat not only for the athletes competing, but also for all the fans and spectators who have come, specially or otherwise, to enjoy the show put on by the riders over five days of training, qualifying and competition.
+A real treat not only for the competing athletes, but also for all the fans and spectators who came along, whether specially or not, to enjoy the show put on by the riders over five days of training, qualifying and competition.

-The event takes place at the foot of the legendary ‘Double M’ piste in Tignes Val Claret.
+The meeting point is at the foot of the legendary ‘Double M’ slope in Tignes Val Claret.

-Slopestyle is a freestyle discipline practised on skis or snowboard (in Tignes, the World Cup is ski-only).
-The aim is for the athletes to follow a course designed for the competition, which has several modules, bumps and rails.
+Slopestyle is a freestyle discipline practiced on skis or snowboard.
+The aim is for athletes to follow a competition course, which features several modules, moguls and rails.

 Freestylers’ vocabulary